Scholarships & Financial Support for Graduate Linguistics Students

 - Chinese - 1 position

-Description: Language Teaching Assistants teach introductory communicative foreign language skills to undergraduate students.
-A foreign language TA is expected to work 15 hours each week.
+Description: Teaching Assistants teach introductory linguistics contents or communicative foreign language skills to undergraduate students.
+They are expected to work 15 hours each week.

 - Teach one foreign language class three times a week.